raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 as soon as the client has completed the operation or operations relating to this server, the client should immediately begin closing this session.

-An inactivity timeout of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it may keep an idle connection open as long as it wishes.
-Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive TLV dictating new Session Timeout values to the client.

 A server will abort an idle client session after twice the inactivity timeout value, or five seconds, whichever is greater.
 In the case of a zero inactivity timeout value, this means that if a client fails to close an idle client session then the server will forcibly abort the idle session after five seconds.

+An inactivity timeout of 0xFFFFFFFF (2^32-1 milliseconds, approximately 49.7 days) informs the client that it may keep an idle connection open as long as it wishes.
+Note that after granting an unlimited inactivity timeout in this way, at any point the server may revise that inactivity timeout by sending a new Keepalive request message dictating new Session Timeout values to the client.

 ***